drawpile/drawpile.github.io/help/development/codingguidelines.markdown

 * Avoid ranges from C++20.
 They take an eternity to compile.

-* Avoid std::array.
+* Avoid std::array if possible.
 It's verbose and produces terrible error messages, just use a C-style array instead.

+* Avoid placement new.
+MSVC will not return the same address you put into it, so it's effectively unusable.

 * Avoid using Qt enums in settings directly, use their integer values instead.
 The enums are fragile, you can't move or rename them without them breaking.
 They also break when switching between Qt5 and Qt6.